ngds/ADEPT_frontend/README.md

 3. Thorough API documentation, xDD Application Template instructions, and examples of applications
 4. Registration forms for both users, applications, and dictionaries
 5. Application run-time status views
+6. Containerized in case it needs to be transferred to UW hosting

 ### Optional or Uncertain
 1. External links to UW services like COSMOS